petter-holmberg/cpp-ref/classes.md

 Prevent possible resource leaks in constructors by catching all possible exceptions during allocation and releasing previously allocated resources.
 The destructor will not be called if the constructor fails.
 [Meyers96](#Meyers96) §10 [Sutter02](#Sutter02) §18

-Constructor function try blocks (i.e. try/catch around the initialization list + body) are useful to translate exceptions thrown by any subobject constructor into a different exception, but they must (re)throw something.
+Constructor function try blocks (i.e. try/catch around the initialization list + body) are useful to translate exceptions thrown by any sub-object constructor into a different exception, but they must (re)throw something.
 They are not useful for any other type of function.
 [Sutter02](#Sutter02) §18

 If the class legally can have "optional" members that may throw during construction but should not prevent class construction, use the [Pimpl Idiom](#Pimpl) to group such individual members.
 [Sutter02](#Sutter02) §18